forsynthielle/forsynthielle/README.md

 a russian wannabe(acually thai)

-multifandom, my favs blood debt
+multifandom, my favs blood debt althou i suck so bad at the gameplay

-i kinda draw/say wtv i want, both sfw and nsfw

 i have a very crude humour tht may ivloves sexual/offensive remarks if i got too comfortable so iwec it is